Spiritual lessons from amateur radio

 Scott, N5ASD, wasn't very enthusiastic about my dream of a tall tower and a beam antenna.
 "You get some pretty stiff winds there in Oklahoma," he said.

 In spite of Scott's cautions, I still want to put up that tri-bander.
-Though I see lots of beam antennas around Oklahoma, I think I see more wind damage elsewhere in the country.
+Though I see beam antennas around Oklahoma, I think I see more wind damage elsewhere in the country.
 Maybe with all the winds we have, we Okies know we have to build to withstand a lot.

 In our spiritual lives, let's not merely hope that calm weather bracing will be enough.
 Let's build our inner spiritual strength so that it can withstand ANY worst-case scenarios.